mvazquezc/opensourcesummit2020/deploy-demo-env.md

 # Create the required Tekton manifests

-1. Clone the Git repositories (ssh keys are already in place)
+1. Clone the Git repositories (you will need the ssh keys are already in place)

+    > **NOTE**: You need to fork these repositories and use your fork (so you have full-access)

     ~~~sh
     git clone git@github.com:mvazquezc/reverse-words.git ~/reverse-words